ericportela2/ericportela2.github.io/Data/important.md

 **Format of JSON-object**

-- JSON-objects must be in an array []- Multiple JSON-object are separated by commas- Each JSON-object in the file must have the following format
+- JSON-objects must be in an array []
+- Multiple JSON-object are separated by commas
+- Each JSON-object in the file must have the following format

 ```
 {